 Adding Gamification to the Volunteer Experience

-If your organization is fortunate enough to have people donating their time to you, you probably know the basics of how to support your volunteers — including sending information packets to new recruits, holding orientation and training sessions, creating a volunteer handbook with your policies and protocols, and saying thank-you frequently.
+If your organization is fortunate enough to have people donating their time to you, you probably know the basics of how to support your volunteers — including sending information packets to new recruits, holding orientation and training sessions, creating a volunteer handbook with your policies and protocols, and thanking them frequently.

 What Is Gamification?

 Gamification is the practice of using game-design elements in non-game scenarios.
-Specifically, it uses reward-based incentives to motivate workers or volunteers to have fun completing tasks — similar to the way gamers feel rewarded by completing tasks set forth in a video game.
+Specifically, it uses reward-based incentives to motivate workers or volunteers to have fun completing tasks — these include leaderboards, rewards, points, and badges, among other incentives.

 Businesses increasingly use gamification to motivate employees by making their workday tasks more fulfilling.
 For instance, employees might work through the levels of a game-oriented virtual training program and receive prizes for each one completed.
 Or they might receive rewards for every milestone met on company Fitbits or other wellness challenges.